The Man I Want to Be

-The Man I Want to Be is the second studio album of American country music artist Chris Young.
+The Man I Want to Be is the second studio album by American country music artist Chris Young.
 It was released on September 1, 2009 via RCA Nashville.
 The album includes the singles "Voices", "Gettin' You Home (The Black Dress Song)", and "The Man I Want to Be", all of which reached Number One single on the Billboard Hot Country Songs chart.

 Content

 "Voices" was released in May 2008 as the album's first single.
 It peaked at number 37 on the Billboard Hot Country Songs chart, becoming Young's first Top 40 country hit.
 The album, originally to have been released in August 2008, was then delayed until September 2009.
 The second and third singles, "Gettin' You Home (The Black Dress Song)" and the title track, which were released in January 2009 and November 2009 respectively, both reached Number One on the country charts.
 In July 2010, Young re-released "Voices", his third consecutive Number One hit on the Hot Country Songs chart.

 The album also includes cover versions of Waylon Jennings' 1987 hit "Rose in Paradise" (recorded here as a duet with Willie Nelson) and Tony Joe White's "Rainy Night in Georgia."
 In addition, "It Takes a Man" was previously a single in 2005 for Aaron Lines from his album Waitin' on the Wonderful.